Why HR Should Never Report to Finance

 Finance serves a critical role in a company.
 It's their job to keep costs down and income high, but having the best people, who are treated well, and paid a competitive salary, is the way to do that.

 You need to strike down any barriers that stand in the way of your people so that the business can succeed.
-When HR reports to finance, rather than being an equal with finance, that is an extremely difficult reporting relationship.
+When HR reports to finance, rather than being equal to them, that is an extremely difficult reporting relationship.

 Keep your checks and balances in place.
 HR should never report to finance and accounting.